slicingmelon/gobypass403/README.md

 ### Debug Token System

-GoBypass403 implements a sophisticated debug token system for precise request reproduction and analysis.
+GoBypass403 implements a custom, complex debug token system for precise request reproduction and analysis.

 Each payload generates a unique debug token that serves as a compressed fingerprint of the entire request.
 The token generation process: